ak2yny/OpenHeroSelectGUI/README.md

 ## Features
 - Support for OHS configurations and herostats
 - Support for XML2 and MUA
-- Supports custom stages, including preview images and a config file with their locations and layout coordinates for the GUI.
+- Supports custom stages, including preview images and a config file with their locations and layout coordinates for the GUI
 - Supports infinte characters
   (setup the locations in the stage layouts)
-- Support for the unlocked characters and starting characters feature of OHS.
+- Support for the unlocked and starting characters feature of OHS
+- Support for custom order
 - Create teams based on folder structure
 - Just "replace" a character
-- Install herostats through drag & drop.
+- Install herostats through drag & drop
+- Install herostats with a browse button
-- Save and load selection
+- Automatic and manual roster saving and restoring
-- Create a random roster
+- Load the default roster or create a random roster
 - Free-up saves for the selected roster
-- Modern UI with support for Windows 11's dark mode and Windows 10+'s accent colours.
+- Modern UI with support for Windows 11's dark mode and Windows 10+'s accent colours

  Version 0.1:
 - Log messages